9vult/nino/docs/localization.md

 - Several command options, namely `project`, `episode`, and `abbreviation`, are used numerous times throughout the bot.
 I would strongly suggest using find+replace for these items for your sanity.
 - Choice names appear both in the command localization and the string localization.
 Make sure to be consistent!

+Finally, make a pull request!

 ## Localizing Strings

-String localization is a bit less straightforward.
-To start with, you will need to create a `[locale].json` in the `Nino/i18n/str` directory.
-I'd recommend using `en-US.json` as a starting point.

-The strings file has 2 sections to be aware of:

-1. `"singular": {}`.
-The bulk of the file, these are all the non-plural strings.
-2. `"plural": {}`.
-The plural section.
-Define a translation for each rule, plus an "other" rule.
-Following the above examples, English should have `one` and `other` rules, and Russian should have `one`, `few`, `many`, and `other` rules.
+String localization is now super straightforward!
+Visit the project on [POEditor](https://poeditor.com/join/project/jScNllHwy9) and start translating!

 A key feature of string localization is interpolation.
 Interpolation is how the real values will be injected into the string.
 Nino's string localization template follows this format: `{name_#}`, where `name` is the name of the value being inserted, and `#` is the interpolation index. **Do not change these values!** You are free and encouraged to re-order the templates as needed, but do not change the interpolation name or index!

 ## A word of advice

-The number of strings and commands can be daunting, so I'd reccommend starting with "public" values, like those for `/blame`, `/release`, `/done`, etc.
+The number of strings and commands can be daunting, so I'd recommend starting with "public" values, like those for `/blame`, `/release`, `/done`, etc.

 Good luck, and thanks again for considering localizing Nino into your language!